Core Idea

 - Business state — Do you know the approximate state of the business — revenue, growth, challenges?

-- Leadership transparency — Does your leader regularly speak to the whole team and tell them what they are thinking?
+- Leadership transparency — Does your leader regularly speak to the whole team about what they are thinking?

 - Career visibility — Do you know what you want to do next?
 Does your manager?

-- Strategic thinking time — Do you have time in your week to do strategic thinking, not just tactical execution?
+- Strategic thinking time — Do you have time in your week for strategic thinking, not just tactical execution?

-- Grapevine health — Is the team’s grapevine healthy — are rumours mostly accurate and constructive?
+- Grapevine health — Is the team’s grapevine healthy — rumours mostly accurate and constructive?

 - Office hours — Does your manager hold regular open office hours?